 How will it improve the experience of Twitch for yourself and others?

-The gaming world is often seen as an accepting space, do you think platforms like Twitch need to up their game a bit (pun intended) in supporting this?
+The gaming world is often seen as an accepting space.
+Do you think platforms like Twitch need to up their game a bit (pun intended) in supporting this?

-Twitch is moving in the right direction, they are starting to realise representation is needed to grow as a platform.
-There is still a lot more which needs to happen though.
-As I said before dyslexia, ADHD and Autism seem to be the only singular learning disorder tags, the other is ‘learning disability’.
-That’s like going to your mate and saying ‘Let’s meet for a coffee, I’ll be in America.’
-America is a pretty big place, going to take a while to find you.
+Twitch is moving in the right direction.
+They are starting to realise representation is needed to grow as a platform.
+There is still a lot more which needs to happen, though.
+As I said before dyslexia, ADHD and Autism seem to be the only singular learning disorder tags.
+The other is ‘learning disability.
+That’s like going to your mate and saying, ‘Let’s meet for a coffee.
+I’ll be in America.’
+America is a pretty big place.
+Going to take a while to find you.

-Is there a game would you recommend for dyscalculics?
+Is there a game you would recommend for dyscalculics?

-I don’t do gaming much now as a streamer, mostly ASMR on twitch (p.s when you get overwhelmed.. this is perfect for that) However I’m a huge simulation gamer (eg the sims, house flipper, stardew valley), they involve very little numbers, you are the one in control, and get to create whatever narrative you want!
-However, play whatever game you want, never feel like you can’t play a game because it involves something you might struggle at.
+I don’t do gaming much now as a streamer, mostly ASMR on twitch (p.s when you get overwhelmed.. this is perfect for that) However, I’m a huge simulation gamer (eg the sims, house flipper, stardew valley), and they involve very little numbers, you are the one in control, and get to create whatever narrative you want!
+However, play whatever game you want, and never feel like you can’t play a game because it involves something you might struggle at.
 Often we find a way to adapt to our disabilities and work a way around them.